abdulwaheed76/practices/README.md

 #### General
 1. Use of any library or framework without written approval in non-PR-1 PRs.
+1. Use of any library or framework or tool that creates/writes code for you.
+For example, but not limited to, create-react-app from create-react-app.dev website
 1. Repeating a mistake (small or large) that was previously corrected by a lead/manager/reviewer (penalty is half of default penalty in this case)
 1. Not being able to create a stable PR at least one and half hour before end of signoff time.
 1. Not reviewing a PR (of someone else) within 2 hours of being informed.

 #### General coding
 1. Giving unclear variable/ function/ class names.
 E.g `maxSize` does not tells what it is and unit.
 Instead it can be `maxUploadFileSizeInMB` or `upload.maxFileSizeInMB`.
 In short, when a person sees the name, he should exactly know what it is.
+1. Not following the file, variable, function or class naming conventions stated in this doc e.g but not limited to having controller abreviation in controller files and functions.
+1. Not following directory structure stated in this doc.
+E.g but not limited to controller, dao, service directories

+#### Linux compatibility
+1. Creating PR that is missing code for or is incompatible or is not tested on ubuntu LTS operating system.

 #### Personal info
 1. Putting real names of anyone (instead of `user, user1, user2` in any part of code, image or any kind of asset/document or communication medium in any form.